 What Can I Do?

-I can make a conscious choice not to try to teach every single bullet point at a run.
-I can choose, instead, to use the time I have with my students to cover what I can through student-led inquiry and problem solving.
+I can make a conscious choice not to try to teach every single bullet point at a full sprint.
+I can choose, instead, to use the time I have with my students to cover what I can through student-led inquiry and problem-solving.

 Every day, I am privileged to take interesting and engaging learning materials and new technologies into my classrooms.
 My students are primed to look for problems, figure out answers, make models, and share what they’ve learned.
 Yet with limited time available to me, I have often felt pressured to rush through teaching every concept.